 When you’re thinking about creating content for a specific keyword, this data helps you understand the type of backlink profile required to rank well in the SERP.
 It also gives you an idea of why and how certain URLs link to content for that keyword, which you can use to inform the structure and content of your own article.

-When entering a competitor’s website, this information helps you suss out other areas of opportunity and see what different kinds of blogs favor your competition.
+When entering a competitor’s website, this information helps you find other areas of opportunity and see what different kinds of blogs favor your competition.

-Doing that makes it easy to form relationships with other websites in your industry.
-That way, you can reach out and see if they’re interested in linking to new content you believe will be relevant to their audience.
+This can be an ice breaker in forming relationships with other websites in your industry.
+That way, you can reach out and see if they’re interested in linking to new content that you believe will be relevant to their audience.

 Domain Strength

 Domain strength is a measure of how authoritative your site is, according to search engines.
-Also referred to as domain authority, it takes a number of different factors and then scores your site on a scale of 0 to 100, with 100 being the most authoritative content available for any given search.
+Also referred to as domain authority, it often assigns websites a score on a scale to 100.
+Truly, though, we see high-authority sites rating in the high 70s and 80s, so be mindful of that as you run your research.

 - Your link profile